creating2morrow/neveko/docs/man.md

 * click `check status` and `Create JWP`
 * when authorizing to send to contact an invoice will be generated
 * authorize payment and tx proof generation in the prompt
-* this tx proof will be used to create an encrypted json web proof of payment with each contact
+* this tx proof will be used to create an enciphered json web proof of payment with each contact
 * think of it as a reusable, unforgeable coupon or ticket
 * the invoice shows payment per blocks (time)
 * default is 1 piconero per day